Ijee/Amazeing/README.md

 ### Running tests

-This project uses [Playwright](https://playwright.dev/) for e2e tests and ensures that the most common use-cases are covered.
-More tests could be introduced but there is no way to automatically test for the `correctness` of the algorithms themselves automatically.
+This project uses [Playwright](https://playwright.dev/) for e2e tests and ensures that the most common use-cases are covered and don't produce errors while executing the algorithms.
+More tests could be introduced but there is no way to automatically test for the `correctness` of the algorithms themselves.

 Run locally: `npm run test:pw`